 As Phuket has a very well-established tourist scene, it has the infrastructure to provide visitors with every amenity they need and expect to ensure their trip is a happy one.
 This also includes excellent medical and dental facilities, which nowadays provide far more than emergency care.

-The increase in overseas patients seeking treatment here has fuelled the rise in centers primarily aimed at treating visitors from abroad.
+The increase in overseas patients seeking low-cost dental treatment here has fuelled the rise in centers primarily aimed at treating visitors from abroad.
 The standards of care are such that many overseas patients are traveling here for their dental treatment because they know they will receive professional services, from skilled practitioners, in modern and hygienic surroundings.
 Furthermore, the prices for dental care in Phuket are a fraction of what they would pay at home:

 • Average cost of a single dental crown:in Australia: $2,750 AUD; at a dentist in Phuket Town: $255 AUD• Average cost for a root canal including post core build-up and crown:in Australia: $2,375 AUD; at a dentist in Phuket Town: $217 AUD• Average cost of a dental implant and permanent crown:in Australia: $6,000 AUD; at a dentist in Phuket Town: $1,856 AUD

 • Phuket Dental Studio

 Luxurious resorts with spas, boutique hotels and basic backpacker hostels – you’ll find all accommodation options available in Phuket Town at prices ranging from a few dollars to the sky’s the limit.

 Thailand is very safe for tourists, including the popular beach resorts and cities such as Phuket Town and Bangkok.